 We can walk you through the questions, like, Can I Buy out my spouse's Equity or What happens to the House During Divorce?

 There are several options that spouses need to consider when deciding on what to do with the family house.
 Read Who Gets The House in a Divorce in Texas?

 It is important to be pre-approved before committing to something; we've seen too many cases where things have been agreed to before knowing if they are actually available.
-Before you go to mediation and write up the divorce buyout agreement form, contact us and we can get you preapproved for you particular situation.
-Use this calculator to determine a good starting point how much equity there is in the house.
+Before you go to mediation and write up the divorce buyout agreement form, contact us and we can get you preapproved for your particular situation.
+Use this calculator to determine a good starting point on how much equity there is in the house.

 One of the first questions we ask is the home Community Property?
 Do you know what that means?
 If it is community property or not, could greatly affect how things play out during a divorce.

 Use our Divorce Buyout calculator to help determine what your situation looks like after fees, so you can see how much equity remains to split for all three scenarios and determine which option is best for you.